How to Do a Social Media Detox (And Why You Should)

 How to Do a Social Media Cleanse

-If you think you have a social media addiction (or someone else says you do), chances are you (or them) are right.
+OR maybe you’re starting to feel like you might have a social media addiction (or someone else says you do), chances are you (or they) are right.
 If that’s the case, it might be time to do a social media detox (or cleanse).